christiskatsouris/Multivariate/README.md

 # II.
 Regression-Based Estimation and Inference

-## A. Time-Series Regression with Autocorrelated or Autoregressive Errors
+## [A2.]
+Time-Series Regression with Autocorrelated or Autoregressive Errors

 Consider the simple linear regression with autocorrelated errors as below